-The Cost of the School Day Toolkit sets out the Cost of the School Day process in five steps and features editable action plans, updated information and resources to facilitate whole school conversations about barriers relating to costs associated with school and how to tackle them, and examples of practice.
+The Cost of the School Day Toolkit was updated and refreshed in 2021.
+The toolkit sets out the Cost of the School Day process in five steps and features editable action plans, updated information and resources to facilitate whole school conversations about barriers relating to costs associated with school and how to tackle them, and examples of practice.